PestaKit/microservice-discussions/README.md

 # Build and run

 In order to run our micro-service you should have a docker installed on your computer.

-First step is :
+First of all, you type this command <br/>

-$ docker-compose up --build
+$ docker-compose up <br/>
+The you have to start the project server and run it.
+*

 # Structure
 We have a notion of discussion and comment.
 A discussion has un id (authomatically increase integer)ad his name (string)